How Do I Become a Blandford Volunteer?

 Subject: Volunteer Application

-Since we work with so many different groups and are fortunate enough to have several unique community partnerships, it is a requirement that all of our volunteers are registered officially with Blandford Nature Center.
+Since we work with many different groups and have several community partnerships, it is a requirement that all of our weekly and monthly volunteers are registered officially with Blandford Nature Center.

-Please note that it typically takes at least 2 weeks to process any volunteer applications.
+Please note that it typically takes at least 2 weeks to process volunteer applications.

-Once your Volunteer Application (and Parental Permission signature if applicable) are submitted to our Volunteer & Outreach Manager, we use your provided information to conduct 3 unique background checks:
+Once your Volunteer Application (and Parental Permission signature if applicable) are submitted to our Volunteer Manager, we use your provided information to conduct 3 unique background checks:

 - OTIS (Offender Tracking Information System)